Learn the steps for a property tax protest to challenge your rental unit's appraisal and potentially reduce your tax burden.

-So, let's dive into the steps for a successful property tax protest and ensure you're making the most of your valuable investments.
+Dive into this guide to discover the steps for a successful property tax protest and understand how to safeguard your valuable investments.

 Property valuations significantly determine the amount of property taxes you are liable to pay each year.
-When the local appraisal district values your property, the assessed value is used to calculate your taxes.
-If you believe it is overvalued and your taxes are too high, you have the right to protest the assessed value.
+When the local appraisal district values your property, the appraised value is used to calculate your taxes.
+If you believe it is overvalued and the amount you are being charged is too high, you have the right to protest.

 It's important to note that property tax rates and regulations vary by state.
 According to data from WalletHub, New Jersey and Illinois are among the states with the highest property tax rates in the United States.
 New Jersey has the highest average effective property tax rate of 2.47%, while Illinois was close behind at 2.23%.
 On the other hand, Hawaii and Alabama have the lowest effective real estate tax rates, at 0.29% and 0.41% respectively.